-The function managers must notify the Supervisory Body of conduct that constitutes any of the offences and/or mere violations of the Organisational Model, concerning operative processes in their jurisdiction, that have come to their notice either directly or through notification from their partners.
+The function managers must notify the Supervisory Body of the conducts that add to all offences, concerning operative processes in their jurisdiction, that have come to their notice either directly or through notification from their partners.

-In particular, in the case of the attempted extortion of an employee (or other staff) by a public officer, the following guidelines must be followed:
+In particular, in the case of attempted extortion from a public officer towards an employee (or other partners) the following guidelines must be followed:

 • the request must be ignored;

 • the person in charge must be promptly notified;